shakebugs/shake-docs/docs/android/users/update-user-metadata.md

 ## Limitations

-The total map size of the user metadata must not exceed _50 KB_.
+The total map size of the user metadata must not exceed 50 KB.
 If this validation fails, the update method is dropped with the appropriate console message.

+## Different from Ticket metadata

+Track User metadata to understand and describe your User better.
+Examples are:

+* First and last name
+* User ID
+* Address
+* Subscription status
+* Date of birth

+Use [Ticket metadata](android/configuration-and-data/ticket-metadata) to attach useful custom data to each ticket.
+Examples are statuses of various app variables at the moment of ticket being sent:

+* Current chat room ID
+* List of items curreently in a shopping cart
+* Task synced true/false
+* Number of search results
+* List sorted by what
+* Video muted true/false